-This page contains information on the types of Disaster Housing Assistance that are available through FEMA and a list of specific items that could be covered by Repair assistance which is a category of Housing Assistance.
-There is a maximum grant amount that cannot be exceeded by individuals.
+This page contains information on the types of Disaster Housing Assistance that are available through FEMA and a list of specific items that can be covered by Repair Assistance which is a category of Housing Assistance.
+There is a maximum grant amount for financial assistance that cannot be exceeded by individuals.
 This maximum grant amount is determined at the start of each fiscal year and based on the consumer price index.

 - Structural parts of your home (foundation, outside walls, roof).

 - Septic or sewage system.

 - Entrance and exit ways from your home, including privately owned access roads.

 - Blocking, leveling, and anchoring of a mobile home and reconnecting or resetting its sewer, water, electrical, fuel lines, and tanks.

 Financial grants from FEMA are taxpayer funded and have a maximum fiscal year dollar amount which is tied to the year the disaster was declared.
 Once your reach the maximum amount, you will not be able to receive any additional grants from FEMA for the disaster.
 If you are unsure of what your financial grant was based on, contact the FEMA Helpline for specific items recorded in the inspection report.

 Find out more about Individual Disaster Assistance.